Criticism of the Quran: Muslim views of criticism

-At least in part in reaction, some Muslim opposition to "The Orientalist enterprise of Qur'anic studies" has been intense.
-In 1987 Muslim critic S. Parvez Manzoor, denounced it as conceived in "the polemical marshes of medieval Christianity".
+Partly as a reaction, some Muslims have fiercely opposed the "Orientalist enterprise of Qur'anic studies."
+In 1987, Muslim critic S. Parvez Manzoor denounced it as conceived in "the polemical marshes of medieval Christianity".

-At the greatest hour of his worldly-triumph, the Western man, coordinating the powers of the State, Church and Academia, launched his most determined assault on the citadel of Muslim faith.
-All the aberrant streaks of his arrogant personality—its reckless rationalism, its world-domineering phantasy and its sectarian fanaticism—joined in an unholy conspiracy to dislodge the Muslim Scripture from its firmly entrenched position as the epitome of historic authenticity and moral unassailability.
+"At the greatest hour of his worldly triumph, the Western man, coordinating the powers of the State, Church and Academia, launched his most determined assault on the citadel of Muslim faith.
+All the aberrant streaks of his arrogant personality—its reckless rationalism, its world-domineering fantasy and its sectarian fanaticism—joined in an unholy conspiracy to dislodge the Muslim Scripture from its firmly entrenched position as the epitome of historic authenticity and moral unassailability."

-In the twenty-first century, some Muslim Islamic scholars have warned against lending "legitimacy to non-Muslim scholars’ understanding about Islam" by engaging with them, and that even a rigorously scholarly academic work on Islam such as the Brill Encyclopedia of Islam "is filled with insults and disparaging remarks about the Qur’an".
+Muslim scholars in the 21st century have cautioned against lending "legitimacy to non-Muslim scholars' understanding about Islam" by interacting with them.
+They point out that even a scholarly work on Islam such as the Brill Encyclopedia of Islam "... is filled with insults and disparaging remarks about the Quran."

-Textual criticism of the Quran, the structure and style of the surahs, has been opposed on grounds that it questions the divine origin of the Quran.
-Seyyed Hossein Nasr has denounced the “rationalist and agnostic methods of higher criticism” as similar to dissecting and subjecting Jesus to “modern medical techniques” to determine whether he was born miraculously or was the son of Joseph.
+Textual criticism of the Quran, especially the structure and style of the surahs, has been opposed on the grounds that it calls into question the Quran's divine origin.
+Seyyed Hossein Nasr has denounced the "rationalist and agnostic methods of higher criticism" as similar to dissecting and subjecting Jesus to "modern medical techniques to determine whether he was born miraculously or was the son of Joseph."

 In his influential Orientalism, Edward Said declared Western study of the Middle East — including the religion of Islam — inextricably tied to Western Imperialism, making the study inherently political and servile to power.

 These complaints have been compared to those of other religious conservatives (Christian) against textual historical criticism of their own sacred text (the Bible).